Today, you may think it’s time to ditch email and focus more on the future, like social media.

-And while you should be considering a range of different things in your digital marketing strategy – including search engine optimisation, ads, content, and social media – email is definitely something you won’t want to ignore.
+And while you should be considering a range of different things in your digital marketing strategy – including search engine optimization, ads, content, and social media – email is something you won’t want to ignore.

 The truth is that email is an evergreen asset for your business.
-It adapts with the times and plays a vital role in communicating with your customers, even in 2022.
-And it can be extremely profitable, especially for businesses with a tight budget.
+It adapts to the times and plays a vital role in communicating with your customers, even in 2022.
+And it can be highly profitable, especially for businesses with a tight budget.

-Read on and find out why you should be focusing more on email marketing (and how you can start creating your very own campaign).
+Read on and find out why you should focus more on email marketing (and how to start creating your campaign).